 Brioche Rosetta Stone class

 Knit-below stitches, brioche stitches, Shaker knitting, and Estonian patent stitches are kissing cousins.
 Students will practice both methods of making brioche fabrics and produce identical fabrics using disparate methods.
 They will also learn special techniques for making double brioche (brioche net, honeycomb brioche) fabrics easier to work.
+If you are planning to make "Exploration Station" by Stephen West, this class may help.

 Skill level is intermediate.